50 Years (song)

 "50 Years" is a song by Australian Rock-pop group Uncanny X-Men.
 The song was released in May 1985 as the second single from the band's debut studio album, 'Cos Life Hurts.
 It peaked at number 4 on the Kent Music Report, becoming the group's first top 5 single.
+The song was produced by Red Symons under the name Red Pinko Sims who added an extra chorus at the end.